-Table 13 below shows a summary of administrator administrative and security management features.
+Table 16 below shows a summary of administrator administrative and security management features.
 The authenticated Administrator is considered to be the administrator for the PSD PP. See section 6.2 for detailed description of the administration tool architecture.

 Menu Option Administrator

 Change Admin Access Credentials ✓

-Dump Log ✓
+Dump Log √

+Restore Factory Default (reset)